-Churches and Shrines is a 2.2km, grade 1 hike located in the Brisbane, Queensland.
-The hike should take around 4 hrs to complete.
+Churches and Shrines is a 2.2km, grade 1 hike in Brisbane, Queensland.
+This hike typically takes 4 hours to complete.

 Brisbane is a city filled with churches and even boasts no less than two separate cathedrals.
 These not only represent some of Brisbane's most exquisite examples of built heritage, they also help us to understand local values and beliefs.
 As you marvel at a handful of Brisbane's churches, featuring spectacular stone masonry, stained-glass windows, artworks and memorabilia, enjoy some of the sculptures accentuating the other fine heritage buildings, shrines, and open spaces along the way.
 This tour will surprise you with its many stories and connections to our fascinating city community.